Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: The Proposed Method

 where GSP($\cdot$) denotes global spatial pooling, and Linear($\cdot$) represents a linear projection.

-\textbf{Semantic-Guided Feature Enhancement.} To strengthen the alignment between visual and semantic features, we propose a Semantic-Guided Feature Enhancement (SGFE) module based on a low-rank bilinear pooling model.
-This module leverages a semantic-aware attention mechanism to effectively fuse image features $F=\left\{f_{p}|_{p=1}^{P}\right\} \in R^{P \times d_{\mathrm{v}}}$ with semantic-related features $S=\left\{\left.s_{c}\right|_{c=1} ^{C}\right\} \in R^{C \times d_{\mathrm{v}}}$.
-Specifically, the low-rank bilinear model~\cite{kim2017hadamardproductlowrankbilinear} first computes a cross-modal alignment matrix.
-This matrix is then used to adaptively weight and fuse the semantic and visual features, thereby obtaining discriminative and robust semantic-aware features $E$.
-Even under conditions of severe annotation scarcity, this process effectively improves the performance of multi-label recognition.
-The semantic-aware features $E=\left\{\left.e_{p}\right|_{p=1} ^{P}\right\} \in R^{P \times 2d_{v}}$ can be obtained as follows:
+\textbf{Semantic-Guided Feature Enhancement.} To enhance the alignment between visual and semantic representations, we propose the Semantic-Guided Feature Enhancement (SGFE) module based on a low-rank bilinear pooling model.
+The SGFE employs a semantic-aware attention mechanism to effectively integrate image features $F=\left\{f_{p}|_{p=1}^{P}\right\} \in R^{P \times d_{\mathrm{v}}}$ with semantic-related features $S=\left\{\left.s_{c}\right|_{c=1} ^{C}\right\} \in R^{C \times d_{\mathrm{v}}}$.
+Concretely, the low-rank bilinear model~\cite{re34} first constructs a cross-modal alignment matrix, which is then utilized to adaptively weight and fuse the semantic and visual representations, producing discriminative and robust semantic-aware features $E$.
+This process effectively improves the performance of multi-label recognition, even under severely incomplete annotation.
+The resulting semantic-aware features $E=\left\{\left.e_{p}\right|_{p=1} ^{P}\right\} \in R^{P \times 2d_{v}}$ are formulated as follows:

 where $b_{p c}$ is computed as follows: